qxy735/mobile/README.md

 This is

-This is Mobile Application For PHP
+This is Mobile Application For PHP and Jsp

 This is